atom-dispencer/CodenameTeabag/docs/index.md

 You learn to program the same as any other skill - the piano, perhaps?

 To learn an instrument, you'll do some reading and learn some theory, but practise is key!
-Any musician will tell you that "theory can only take you so far", which is why this guide will try to
+Any musician will tell you that "theory can only take you so far", which is why this guide will make you
-    make you sweat a bit... (***"I will not copy-paste...
+    sweat a little... (***"I will not copy-paste...
 I will not copy-paste..."***).
-If any mistakes come up (and I'll make sure they will 😉), I encourage you to explore and find out
+If any mistakes come up (and I'll make sure they will 😉), I encourage you to explore what went wrong so
-    what went wrong so we can learn from and (hopefully) enjoy the experience.
+    we can learn from and (hopefully) enjoy the experience.

 ---